veraldo/react-masked-text/README.md

 		//	   because in this case, the day and the hour is invalid. let valid = this.refs['myDateText'].isValid();

 		// get converted value.
-Using type=datetime, it returns the moment object.
+Using kind=datetime, it returns the moment object.
-		// If it's using type=money, it returns a Number object. let rawValue = this.refs['myDateText'].getRawValue();
+		// If it's using kind=money, it returns a Number object. let rawValue = this.refs['myDateText'].getRawValue();
 	}

 	render() {
-		// the type is required but options is required only for some specific types. return (
+		// the kind is required but options is required only for some specific kinds. return (
 			<TextInputMask
 				ref={'myDateText'}
-				type={'datetime'}
+				kind={'datetime'}
 				options={{
 					format: 'DD-MM-YYYY HH:mm:ss'
 				}} />